-The communication with the GARD is carried out via MODBUS RTU.
-The MODSBUS Map will be provided to you upon request.
+The communication with the GARD is carried out via ModbusTCP/IP through the Alencon PODD device.
+The Modbus Map will be provided to you upon request.

 7 GARD Installation

 7.1 Understanding GARD Hardware

 The GARD's global status and channel statuses are indicated by LED's on the face of the GARD: A Red light indicates that the channel is disconnected either due to a fault or a command while Green light indicates that the channel is connected and running.